vyelamanchili/v3r.d9/sites/deals/wp-content/plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Changelog ==
+= 6.5.6 =
+* Improvement: prevent administrator from saving javascript in the css editor

 = 6.5.5 =
 * October 12th, 2023
 * Fix: also clear localstorage & sessionstorage with cookie shredder